Achievable logoAchievable logo

 • Order of the planets (Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune)

-Focus on these topics only after you have practiced the other areas of this guide.
-This should be one of the last things that you study!
+Focus on these topics only after you’ve practiced the other areas of this guide.
+This should be one of the last things you study.

 Key points